GrafTech International Ltd. (EAF) Shares Down Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for EAF stocks, with RBC Capital Mkts repeating the rating for EAF by listing it as a “Sector Perform.”
 The predicted price for EAF in the upcoming period, according to RBC Capital Mkts is $7 based on the research report published on July 13, 2022 of the previous year 2022.

-Volatility was left at 6.05%, however, over the last 30 days, the volatility rate increased by 4.10%, as shares sank -28.24% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -37.11% lower at present.
+Volatility was left at 6.25%, however, over the last 30 days, the volatility rate increased by 6.72%, as shares surge +1.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -29.87% lower at present.

-During the last 5 trading sessions, EAF fell by -2.40%, which changed the moving average for the period of 200-days by -54.22% in comparison to the 20-day moving average, which settled at $2.64.
-In addition, GrafTech International Ltd. saw -48.74% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EAF rose by +7.79%, which changed the moving average for the period of 200-days by -53.86% in comparison to the 20-day moving average, which settled at $2.49.
+In addition, GrafTech International Ltd. saw -44.75% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for EAF